djblue/semaphores/README.md

 This project demonstrates thread synchronization using semaphores to simulate the tweeter social network.

+# Building

+To build the project, do:

+    make

+To cleanup the project, do:

+    make clean

 # Commands

 The following 6 commands are supported: